mgt20/reddit-notifs/README.md

 # Reddit Notifs

 Look for posts matching some keywords and email notifications to yourself.
+Run on a schedule within a Docker container.
+Forked from kelseyywang/reddit-notifs

 ## Secrets.py